 No. Most discount LASIK surgery centers think that LASIK is a “commodity”.
-If you want to live a Life After LASIK in New Jersey, you should not make the choice of having LASIK based on impulse or cost.
-Indeed, diagnostic tech, surgeon experience, follow up treatment, and laser type should be taking into consideration in a LASIK procedure.
+If you want to live a Life After LASIK, you should not make the choice of having LASIK based on impulse or cost.
+Diagnostic tech, surgeon experience, follow up treatment, and laser type should be taking into consideration in a LASIK procedure.

-Campus Eye Group in Hamilton, NJ offers has no-interest financing for the first two years to make your surgery cost-effective.
+Campus Eye Group offers has no-interest financing for the first two years to make your surgery cost-effective.

 Refractive surgeries are intended to eliminate the need for contact lenses or eyeglasses.
 A 20/20 vision is not guaranteed after a LASIK surgery.
 We are committed to performing vision correction on patients who are dependent on corrective lenses.